paintparty/bling/README.md

 ### Using system colors

-Bling also supports named color aliases for system colors (Xterm colors 0-16).
+Bling also supports named color aliases for system colors (16 colors).

 Most likely, you do **not** want to use these.
 They will not display consistently across user spaces, as the actual color is dictated by the theme the user has selected in their particular terminal emulator.